khaosa/MiniPaint/README.md

 # MiniPaint
 A mini-paint application using Java Swing and AWT Graphics.
+The aim of the project is to design an object-oriented model for each geometric shape.

 ## Supported features: